priom-mahatab/ai110-module2show-pawpal-starter/reflection.md

 - Briefly describe your initial UML design.
     - I have 4 classes: Owner, Pet, Task, and Scheduler.
 An Owner can have multiple Pets and a Pet can have multiple Tasks.
 Scheduler depends on Owner, Pet, and Task objects to generate a plan.
 - What classes did you include, and what responsibilities did you assign to each?
-    - Owner: stores owner info and constraints such as available time and care preferences.
+    - Owner: stores owner info and constraints such as available time, if they can fit a task, and care preferences.
     - Pet: stores pet profile details (name, species, age/notes) that may affect care needs.
     - Task: represents a care action (walk, feeding, meds) with duration and priority.
     - Scheduler: Takes an instance of Owner, Pet, Task and generates a feasible plan.
 - Core Actions: A user should be able to:
     - Add a Pet.